 Transport in London is a little on the expensive side but in London you get a good service and wide coverage for your money.
 You can get a travel card for a week which will cost you around £34.10 (Zone 1-2) / £40.00 (Zone 1-3) and so on, this gives you unlimited travel on the Tube, Bus, DLR and Overground and is a great way to see London on a budget.

 London has so much to do and see but much of that will cost many £s but it’s possible to do London on a budget!
-Somethings are worth doing, others only really need to be seen!!
-Most of the places you need tickets for are worth booking before you visit such as your Madame Tussauds Tickets or booking a combination pass!
+Somethings are worth doing, others only really need to be seen than paid for!!
+Most of the places you need tickets for are worth booking before you visit such as your Madame Tussauds Tickets or booking a combination pass so you get the best value, if you are pushed for time you can also do a hop on hop off bus tour around the city.

 The London Eye